MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.22 Push Notifications

+Validation will be successful if push notifications are received.

+#### 4.2.22.1 Receive Push Notification

+Test notifications will be sent from multiple accounts on multiple devices to verify push notifications are working.
 Validation will be tested by sending notifications while the application is not running to verify that the push notifications are received either through email or the mobile device's notification bar.
 It will also be verified that if the user does not have email or mobile notification permissions turned on, the push notification will remain active inside of the application and will be visible to the user the next time the application is opened.
 The application will be tested to verify that the user may successfully create and add a new notification to their Calendar.
 It will be verified that invalid input from the user will not be accepted.
 Please see 3.2.22.1 for details on invalid input.
 ### 4.2.23 Invitations

 The application will be tested to verify that users may receive invitations about calendar events from other users.
 The application will verify that if the user attempts to send an invitation before selecting any users the proper error message will be displayed.
 See 3.2.23.1 for details of the error message.
 The application will verify that a user will not be able to send notifications to another user if invitation permissions have not been given.